-You’ve probably heard people talking about the content and content marketing.
-It almost seems like it’s all they talk about on the SEO conferences nowadays.
+You’ve probably heard people talking about the importance of content and content marketing.
+It almost seems like it’s all they talk about at SEO conferences nowadays.
 “Content is King” they say, “build content and the links will follow”.
 Perhaps you even tried “doing content” and after 6 months and 30 blog posts you found out that the above statements are far from true.

 I’ve seen plenty of people publishing content and wondering why their websites don’t move up the rankings.
 I don’t blame them for falling for that as there is a lot of hype being published about content and even some big websites often don’t get it right.